3 Ways to Compare GDP by Country

 The PPP method is most important when comparing emerging market countries to developed market countries.
 The PPP method gives a more accurate reflection of the power of China's economy.
 In 2017, China's economic output using the PPP method was $23 trillion.
 That was $11 trillion more than the OER measurement.

-Here's the CIA World Factbook's GDP by Country using PPP.
+The CIA World Factbook lays out GDP by Country using PPP.
 Since this method takes into account the effect of exchange rates, it ranks all the countries in order of GDP.
 For 2017, it shows that China is the world's largest economy.
 The European Union is second ($20 trillion) and the United States is third ($19 trillion).
 Next in order is India, producing $9 trillion, Japan ($5 trillion) and Germany ($4 trillion).

 GDP per Capita